Phase IV (1974)

 Fast forward to 2014: I’m surfing the streaming selections in Netflix and suddenly I run into Phase IV again.
 After years of anticipation, I could finally watch it!
 I waited for my wife and son to go to bed, plopped down on the couch, and pressed play on the remote, ready for what was sure to be an amazing experience.

 Twenty minutes in I was falling asleep.
 Phase IV is one bore of a movie, confusingly plotted, badly acted, and devoid of any scares or suspense.
 Too bad, because there are musings of an intellectual nature – behavior in isolation, group dynamics, science and morality – that point to a good movie buried here somewhere.
 What’s worse, it was directed by legendary graphic designer Saul Bass, a man responsible for the groundbreaking title sequences of films such as Anatomy of a Murder (1959), Psycho (1960), and It’s a Mad, Mad, Mad, Mad World (1963).
-What the hell happened?
-You would expect the same sort of creativity behind the camera, but apart from cool macro photography by Ken Middleham, you might as well go watch real ants in your patio.
+Should’ve stayed designing – apart from cool macro photography by Ken Middleham, you might as well go watch real ants in your patio.
 Perhaps my thirteen-year-old counterpart would’ve been transfixed, but this older version of me was counting the minutes before I could go to bed.

 David Cronenberg, please remake this ASAP!

 Carlos I. Cuevas